PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 then create characterization and implementation as separate sequentially validated commits.
 Continue to minimize real-model conversion, commit and push only, and do not create a pull request.

+## Late SPP/concat-unary-conv orchestration characterization: completed state

+The 17-line `_run_late_spp_concat_unary_conv_pass_pair` remains unchanged in
+production.
+It is a parameterless straight-line closure over ModelIR and session with no option, callback, or control-flow dependency.
+Every invocation creates one `ModelIRPassStateScope` from ModelIR and layout state, then routes the identical scope, ModelIR, layout state, and diagnostics first to SPP layout cleanup and then to concat/unary/conv layout cleanup.

+The focused
+`test_flatbuffer_direct_late_spp_concat_unary_conv_orchestration.py` freezes
+the one scope construction, both complete cleanup argument contracts, their exact order, the sole zero-argument invocation, and its terminal placement between strided-slice/pad/concat bridge recovery and shape-extract layout recovery.
+The existing efficiency fixture continues to prove one graph-index build across both runners.

+Sequential validation completed as follows:

+- focused late SPP/concat-unary-conv characterization:
+  `4 passed in 0.17s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 18.18s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.81s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and two stable IDs with direct imports from `spp_layout` and `concat_unary_conv_layout`.
+Construct exactly one fresh `ModelIRPassStateScope` per phase invocation and attach the identical object to both immutable invocations.
+Preserve the historical helper, its sole zero- argument call, both outer neighbors, and runtime efficiency.
+Prove builder arguments, fresh/shared scope identity, and instrumented order before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.